 Dallas Railroad Accident Lawyers

-Helping Railroad Crossing & Train Accident Victims in Texas Obtain the Compensation They Deserve
+Helping Railroad Crossing & Train Accident Victims in Texas & Nationwide

 Thousands of people are injured in train accidents in the U.S. every year.
 This includes railroad workers, passengers, and people who are on or near railroad property.
 Derailments, collisions, and crossing accidents can cause catastrophic injuries or claim lives, leaving victims and their families to suffer.

-Arnold & Itkin represents injured railroad workers and train accident victims in Dallas.
+Arnold & Itkin represents injured railroad workers and train accident victims in Dallas, Fort Worth, and surrounding areas..
 Our attorneys have experience with personal injury, wrongful death, and Federal Employers’ Liability Act (FELA) claims, meaning we can pursue whichever source of benefits is appropriate in your case.
 Our mission will be to get you the care and support you need for all accident-related injuries, expenses, and losses.

 For personal attention and experienced representation, call (888) 493-1629.